 Most DNP programs have multiple specialties to choose from including, adult acute/primary, pediatric acute/primary, women’s health, family medicine, emergency medicine, neonatal, psych, and nurse anesthesia.
 These programs can be completed in three, four, and sometimes five years.

 There are several tracks one can take toward earning a DNP:

-- BSN-DNP: I completed a BSN-DNP track with a specialty in Adult-Geriatric Acute Care (AGAC).
+- BSN-DNP: I completed a BSN to DNP program with a specialty in Adult-Geriatric Acute Care (AGAC).
 Upon completion, I met the requirements to sit for my AGAC-Nurse Practitioner and AGAC-Clinical Nurse Specialist certification exams.
-Therefore, once I pass both exams, I will be a doctorally educated, dual board certified APRN (it’s confusing, I know).
+Therefore, once I pass both exams, I will be a doctorally educated, dual board-certified APRN (it’s confusing, I know).

 - Post-Master’s DNP: Options are available for administrators or educators who work in healthcare to get their DNP without repeating coursework.
 This option is beneficial for applicants with MPH, MBA, or MPA.

 Why The DNP Was Worth It For Me